💡 Research areas 💡

 My dissertation project examines the impact of climate change on network infrastructures.
-My work is situated in rural communities in the American South, where efforts to expand network connectivity and maintain existing infrastructures occur against the backdrop of climate change.
-In particular, I examine how recent federal and state policy initiatives that aim to broaden broadband access across the region manifest in landscapes shaped by environmental and social inequality.
+This work is situated in southeastern Louisiana, where efforts to expand network connectivity and maintain existing infrastructures occur against the backdrop of climate change.
 My project aims to consider alternative futures for socially and environmentally just network infrastructures.

 In recent years, the use of digital and computational technologies has expanded into the field of agriculture.
 In my research, I examine questions of who will have acess and will benefit from the development and deployment of these tools by drawing from histories of agricultural technology development.
 I focus particularly on the impact that these technologies will have on marginalized farming and rural communities in the United States.

 Environmental Sensing and Knowledge Production